openservicemesh/osm-docs/content/docs/getting_started/manual_demo.md

 This installed OSM Controller in the `osm-system` namespace.

-Read more on OSM's integrations with Prometheus, Grafana, and Jaeger in the [observability documentation](/docs/tasks_usage/observability/).
+Read more on OSM's integrations with Prometheus, Grafana, and Jaeger in the [observability documentation](/docs/tasks/observability/).

-### OpenShift
-For details on how to install OSM on OpenShift, refer to the [installation guide](/docs/install/#openshift)

 ## Deploy Applications